rocBLAS programming guide#

 rocblas_status_success

-If any pointers not checked in #7 are NULL and MUST be dereferenced return
+If any pointers not checked in step 7 are

-can it be determined efficiently if some vector/matrix arguments must be dereferenced.(Optional.)
-Allocate device memory, returning
+can it be efficiently determined whether some vector/matrix arguments must be dereferenced.(Optional) Allocate device memory, returning

 rocblas_status_memory_error

-if the allocation fails.If all checks above pass, launch the kernel and return
+if the allocation fails.If all the checks above pass, launch the kernel and return

 rocblas_status_success